-NBC’s Chuck Todd Offended Christians And America With Good Friday Tweet, Claims Fox News [Opinion]
+NBC’s Chuck Todd Offended Christians And America With Good Friday Tweet, Claims ‘Fox News’ [Opinion]

-NBC’s Political Director Chuck Todd offended Christians, and America, with his statements last Friday morning about Good Friday, Fox News writer Robert Charles claimed in a Monday op-ed piece.
+NBC’s political director Chuck Todd offended Christians and America with his statements last Friday morning about Good Friday, Fox News writer Robert Charles claimed in a Monday op-ed piece.

-Last Friday, was, for most Christians across the world, Good Friday, which commemorates the crucifixion and death of Jesus Christ.
-And on Friday afternoon, Todd took to Twitter to opine about his thoughts about the significance of the day.
+For most Christians across the world, last Friday was Good Friday, which commemorates the crucifixion and death of Jesus Christ.
+And on Friday afternoon, Todd took to Twitter to opine about his thoughts on the significance of the day.

-“I’m a bit hokey when it comes to “Good Friday.”
-I don’t mean disrespect to the religious aspect of the day, but I love the idea of reminding folks that any day can become “good,” all it takes is a little selflessness on our own part.
+“I’m a bit hokey when it comes to ‘Good Friday.’
+I don’t mean disrespect to the religious aspect of the day, but I love the idea of reminding folks that any day can become ‘good,’ all it takes is a little selflessness on our own part.
 Works EVERY time.”

 According to Fox News, Todd was “slammed” on Twitter for the remarks, with several commenters calling his tweet “disrespectful.”
 More than one called on him to apologize, be fired, or even both.
 Although at this point it bears noting that the only major news agency to report on the “controversy,” as far as Google News search can reveal, is Fox News.